relab/optilog_artifacts/fig10_config/README.md

 The experiments described in Figure 10 use the [HotStuff repository](https://github.com/relab/hotstuff).
 These experiments are designed to run on a cluster, with each node hosting one or more replicas.
 We used Ubuntu 22.04 as the operating system on the nodes in the Cluster.
+These experiments utilize four distinct network configurations, with each configuration evaluated under five different protocol settings.
+For each experiment, the average throughput and latency are measured, and results are reported along with the 95% confidence interval.

 #### Prerequisites